Treatment for Trauma and Mental Health

 Adjustment disorders- Adjustment disorders are harmful reactions to changes or stressful situations in a child’s life.
-Adjustment disorders The effects can be emotional like depression or nervousness Or behavioral like misbehavior or violating other people.
+The effects of adjustment disorders can be emotional like depression or nervousness or behavioral like misbehavior or violating other people.

 React attachment disorder (RAD)– Children with RAD display little emotional response in exciting situations.
 This can be displayed by showing a lack of remorse after bad behavior or not responding to negative or positive emotional triggers.
-Some children with RAD may not seem they want or need comfort from loved ones or seem not to care when a toy is taken away.
+Some children with RAD may not seem like they want or need comfort from loved ones or that they care when a toy is taken away.

 Disinhibited social engagement disorder (DSED)– Children who have DSED are remarkably open to communication with strangers.
-They become over-eager to develop attachments with others, approaching, and even hugging strangers.
-They may wander off strangers without checking in with their guardians.
+They become over-eager to develop attachments with others and are overly approaching, even to the point of hugging strangers.
+Such children may wander off with strangers without checking in with their guardians.